LlamaEdge/sd-api-server/README.md

   wasmedge --dir .:. sd-api-server.wasm --model-name sd-v1.4 --model stable-diffusion-v1-4-Q8_0.gguf
   ```

+  > [!TIP]
   > `sd-api-server` will use `8080` port by default.
 You can change the port by adding `--port <port>`.

+  - Reduce the memory usage

+    In the default setting, the server will create `text-to-image` and `image-to-image` contexts for the model. `text-to-image` context is responsible for image generation tasks, while `image-to-image` context for image edits.
+If you only need one of them, you can specify the context type by adding `--context-type <context-type>`.
+For example, if you only need the `text-to-image` context, you can start the server with the following command:

+    ```bash
+    wasmedge --dir .:. sd-api-server.wasm --model-name sd-v1.4 --model stable-diffusion-v1-4-Q8_0.gguf --context-type text-to-image
+    ```

 ### Usage